MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/configure-interactive-experience-dashboards.md

 1. Open [solution explorer](advanced-navigation.md#solution-explorer).
 2. Under **Components**, expand **Tables**, and then expand the table you want.
 If the table you want isn't displayed select **Add Existing** to add it.

-3. In the navigation pane, select **Fields**.
+3. In the navigation pane, select **Columns**.
 In the grid, double-click the column that you want to configure the color for.

 4. In the **General** tab, in the **Type** sub-area, select **Yes** and then select **Edit**.